 The grade of P is conferred after a teacher has evaluated coursework under the normal procedure for letter grades and has submitted a standard grade (A, B, C, or D).
-Then Student Affairs converts that standard grade into the grade of P. A passing grade is recorded on the permanent record and confers credit toward graduation.
+Then the Office of the Registrar converts that standard grade into the grade of P. A passing grade is recorded on the permanent record and confers credit toward graduation.
 However, courses graded P are not included in calculating grade point averages.